 For some payment-only programs, the Submission Claimed activity is displayed in CrowdStream as shown.

-- Researcher specific activity feed: Go to Dashboard and then click CrowdStream to view a list of activities for the programs that you are associated.
+- Researcher specific activity feed: Go to the researcher’s Profile and then click CrowdStream to view a list of activities for the programs that you are associated with.
 The activity is displayed for six months from the date it was accepted.

 - Program specific activity feed: Select a program and click CrowdStream to view a list of activities for the selected program.
 The activity is displayed for six months from the date it was accepted.